relaywirelessapi/helium-api/docs/docs/rate-limiting.md

 # Rate Limiting

-Hey there!
-To keep our API running smoothly for everyone, we've implemented rate limiting.
+To keep Relay API running smoothly for everyone in Beta, we've implemented rate limiting.
 Here's what you need to know:

 If you're using an API key, you get: